enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

     3. The subsumption judgement correctly accounts for covariance and contravariance with function terms.
     4. The subsumption judgement correctly accounts for constraints on types.
+    5. A typeset that defines only fields may be subsumed by an atom unless it names a specific atom.

 As typesets are matched structurally, a typeset definition serves as both a type and an interface.